 Common Third Trimester Conditions (Including Appetite Changes)

 The third trimester is dedicated to intensive fetal growth.
-Your fetus will gainfully half its weight during this period.
-In the final months, there will be further essential lung and brain development.
+Your baby will gain weight quickly during this period.
+In the final month, the heart, muscles, and bones are completely developed and essential lung and brain development finishes development.

 Common Third Trimester Conditions

 Many pregnant women experience a decreased appetite, and cravings often disappear in the third trimester.
 The main reason is the pressure of the growing baby on your abdomen.
 There's simply less room for food.